 The strategic steering committee uses adjusted EBITDA as a measure to assess the performance of the segments.
-This excludes discontinued operations and the effects of significant items of income and expenditure which may have an impact on the quality of earnings, such as restructuring costs, legal expenses and impairments when the impairment is the result of an isolated, non-recurring event.
-It also excludes the effects of equity-settled share-based payments and unrealised gains/losses on financial instruments.
+This excludes discontinued operations and the effects of significant items of income and expenses, which might have an impact on the quality of earnings, such as restructuring costs, legal expenses and impairments where the impairment is the result of an isolated, non-recurring event.
+It also excludes the effects of equity-settled share-based payment transactions and unrealised gains/losses on financial instruments.